-What is the difference between the PWM charge controller and the MPPT charge controller?
+What is the difference between the PWM and the MPPT charge controller?

-For starters, the MPPT charge controller is way more expensive than the PWM charge controller.
-You could easily buy an extra solar panel for the cost of upgrading to the MPPT controller.
+The MPPT charge controller is way more expensive than the PWM charge controller.
+However, you could easily buy an extra solar panel for the cost of upgrading to the MPPT controller.

-The MMPT charge controller is a more efficient charge controller because it converts higher voltages to current so that you can have more power being applied to your batteries.
-Let’s say you have a PWM charge controller and a solar panel that is producing 17 volts and about 4A of current.
-And you want to charge a 12 volts battery.
+The MMPT charge controller is more efficient because it converts higher voltages to current so that you can have more power being applied to your batteries.
+For example, let’s say you have a PWM charge controller and a solar panel producing 17 volts and about 4A of current, and you want to charge a 12 volts battery.
 The PWM charge controller will maintain the current it receives and operate at about 13 volts.
 This gives you an applied power of 13×4 = 52 Watts.
 On the other hand, the MPPT solar charge controller will maintain the power at 17×4 = 68 watts.
 It does this by increasing the applied current to maintain the power.

 Which Charge Controller is better?

-Your choice of charge controller depends on how much expansion you plan on doing in the future as well as how much more voltage your panels will produce compared with your battery and inverter system.
+Your choice of charge controller depends on how much expansion you plan on doing in the future and how much more voltage your panels will produce compared with your battery and inverter system.

 In my own opinion, since this is a starter kit, I suggest you purchase the 30A PWM Wanderer Solar Charge controller.
 You will not be maximizing the benefits of the MPPT charge controller with just 1 or 2 100 Watt solar panels.